luohong/InnerListView/README.md

 InnerListView
 =============

-fixed ListView nested ScrollView, or ScrollView nested ScrollView
+fixed nest a ListView inside a ScrollView, or nest a ScrollView inside a ScrollView

 from http://download.csdn.net/detail/hj363049394/7385675